ThePrimeagen/vim-fundamentals/course-website/lessons/intro.md

     * Vim Deathmatch.
 A battle royale like vim plugin to battle for fastest vim editing skallz (lua + docker)
     * Sonic Pi.
 Creating live beats with the help of chat. (python + ncurses + docker)
-* World record 100%Complete speed run of vimtutor
+* World record 100% Complete speed run of vimtutor
 * I work at Netflix

 ## Who should take this course
 * You wish to defeat complacency